2025csomanasaisbagalure-lab/python-notepad/README.md

-# python-notepad
+# Python Notepad

-Simple text editor built using pythom Tkinter with file open, save, and new functionality
+A simple text editor built using Python and Tkinter.

+## Features
+- Create new file
+- Open existing text files
+- Save files
+- Simple graphical interface

+## Technologies Used
+- Python
+- Tkinter

+## How to Run
+python notepad.py